sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 - A function calls itself / recursive call to solve the subproblems, often reducing the problem size with each call.
 - Requires a base case which defines the ending condition to terminate the recursion and prevent infinite calls which leads to stack overflow.

-- **Memory Usage**: Uses more memory because each recursive call adds a new stack frame.
+- **Memory Usage** is more because each recursive call adds a new stack frame.
-- **Performance**: Can be slower due to the overhead of multiple function calls and stack operations.
+- **Performance** can be slower due to the overhead of multiple function calls and stack operations.

 To calculate the **sum of numbers from 1 to N**:
 ```c